ConsultingMD/factree/README.md

 ### Supplying facts

-Factree is designed to work with large decision functions that depend on many different facts.
+Factree is designed to work with decision functions that depend on many different facts.
 The {Factree::FactSource FactSource} mixin can help you organize them.
 It also provides a place for you to distill complex data into simple values, allowing you to keep your decision functions concise and readable.

-Here's an example of a fact source that examines a person and supplies a set of facts to help select that individual's ideal car.
+Here's an example of a fact source that supplies a set of facts to help select a car for a buyer.

 ```ruby
 class DriverFactSource